 The cost to build a food delivery website isn’t set in stone, of course.
 Depending on the outsourcing website development company you hire, it can vary greatly.
 We can offer a rough estimate based on the specialists you’ll need for the job and the time it will take to complete.

 The team to build a local food delivery website will look like this:

 - 1–2 web designers

 - 1–2 frontend developers

 - 1 QA specialist

 One frontend developer can build web apps for customers and restaurants as well as the admin panel.
 But if you want to speed up the process, it might be worth it to have two or more developers.
 The same goes for web designers: while the restaurant-side app and admin panel don’t require anything fancy design-wise, dedicating a designer to these components will make things go faster.

-According to Statista, the on-demand food delivery market is expected to have revenue of $136,431 million in 2020.
-That’s almost 30% growth compared to the past year.
-This is a highly profitable sector that can easily fit more players, especially now that consumers around the world are increasingly choosing local businesses rather than global corporations.
+On-demand food delivery market is a highly profitable sector that can easily fit more players, especially now that consumers around the world are increasingly choosing local businesses rather than global corporations.
 There are niches here that are scarcely occupied, too — healthy and vegan food, for one.
 There are also cities and even countries where you’ll find few or no competitors at the moment.
 There’s never been a better time to jump in.

 At Mind Studios, we have a seasoned team of professionals and can offer you both development and consulting services.
 If you have questions about how to build a food delivery website or if you’re looking for a cost estimate, reach out to us and we’ll get back to you with answers.